Bayesian Continual Learning via Spiking Neural Networks: Methods

-In this section, we first introduce the adopted SNN model, namely the standard spike response model (SRM), before giving a short overview of frequentist, Bayesian, continual, and biologically inspired learning.
+We first introduce the adopted SNN model, namely the standard spike response model (SRM), before giving a short overview of frequentist, Bayesian, continual, and biologically inspired learning.
+We then detail learning rules for offline and continual frequentist learning, and derive associated online Bayesian learning rules.